 The rugged desert peninsula of Baja California is more than 1,250 kilometres long and its west coast is bathed by the cool, nutrient-rich waters of the Pacific Ocean.
 The incredible diversity of marine life that exists here includes whales, dolphins, turtles, seals, birds and over 900 species of fish.
 It is the place to see grey whales at close quarters in their breeding lagoons, and we also hope to see playful humpback whales breaching, along with blue whales, the largest mammals of all.

 This exclusive voyage travels to Baja's spectacular Pacific coast at a time when a variety of whale species congregate there.
 Selected departures will be accompanied by Wildlife Worldwide founder Chris Breen whose first experience of whale watching in Baja California was so moving that he made a vow to return every year.
-In his own words: ‘I have been all over the world looking at some amazing wildlife but there is something utterly captivating about whale watching and Mexico’s Baja Peninsula in particular - read Chris's blog on his latest trip to Baja to see why he believes this combination is a wildlife watching holiday made in heaven.
+In his own words: ‘I have been all over the world looking at some amazing wildlife but there is something utterly captivating about whale watching and Mexico’s Baja Peninsula in particular.

 The Searcher, a 28-metre vessel with a friendly crew of seven, is the perfect choice for this whale watching adventure, and the captain, Art Taylor, has been operating in Baja for over 30 years, with a strong focus on responsible whale watching.
 During your week on board, enjoy activities such as snorkelling, hiking, birding walks and whale watching, each supported by the expertise of our on-board naturalist guide, Rob Nawojchik.

 Day1: Fly to San Diego & overnight